Josh Duggar Isn’t Broke Despite Enduring Two Sex Scandals

 Josh Duggar is going to be welcoming his fifth child into the world at some point this summer or in the early fall.
 He announced the joyous news with his wife Anna on the official Duggar Facebook page just a little over a week ago.
 There hasn’t been a lot of talk from him or his wife in the two years since his scandals rocked their world.
 Duggar has been out of sex rehab for a year now and is moving on with is life as if nothing ever happened.

-There has been a lot of talk about how Josh Duggar is able to support his growing family without doing the reality show the Duggars are a part of on TLC.
-It was revealed last year that he was working on the family’s car lot in order to make ends meet for his family of six.
+There has been a lot of talk about how Josh Duggar can support his growing family without doing the reality show the Duggars are a part of on TLC.
+It was revealed last year that he was working on the family’s car lot to make ends meet for his family of six.
 Duggar and his wife Anna had four children at the time, their youngest born in the middle of the scandal mess.

 #AnnaDuggar #MackenzieDuggar #JoshDuggar